+A. Review Committees to Be Established
-- A. Review Committees to Be Established - 1.
-Non-University Park colleges and the Great Valley School of Graduate Professional Studies at the campus level shall provide the first level of review for faculty members whose locus of tenure is in a University Park college.

-- 2. Each academic department (or similar academic unit) shall have a review committee to conduct promotion and tenure reviews for faculty members in that unit. - 3.
-The academic colleges, the University Libraries, interdisciplinary and defense-related research units, and the four-year colleges at other locations, shall have a review committee to conduct promotion and tenure reviews for faculty members in that unit. - 4.
+- 1. Non-University Park colleges and the Great Valley School of Graduate Professional Studies at the campus level shall provide the first level of review for faculty members whose locus of tenure is in a University Park college. - 2.
+Each academic department (or similar academic unit) shall have a review committee to conduct promotion and tenure reviews for faculty members in that unit. - 3.
+The academic colleges, the University Libraries, and the four-year colleges at other locations shall have a review committee to conduct promotion and tenure reviews for faculty members in that unit. - 4.
 The University Promotion and Tenure Review Committee shall be constituted according to the provisions set forth in AC23.
-(See III: Review Procedures, Composition of University Review Committee in AC23.) - B. Composition and Size of Review Committees - 1.
-Review committees shall have at least three members. - 2.
+(See III: Review Procedures, Composition of University Review Committee in AC23.)

+B. Composition and Size of Review Committees

+- 1. Review committees shall have at least three members. - 2.
 Although not required, it is recommended that review committees be limited to a maximum of seven members.
 To avoid tie votes, it is also recommended that committees have an odd number of members.
 A tie vote is considered to be a negative recommendation, and the "Not Recommended" block is to be checked on the "Promotion and Tenure Form" in such circumstances. - 3.
 Only tenured faculty members are eligible to serve on promotion and tenure committees. - 4.
 Only faculty of higher rank than the candidate shall make recommendations about promotion or consideration for promotion. - 5.
-For faculty members at non-University Park locations whose tenure or provisional tenure status is at a University Park college, at least one member of the review committee at both the department and college levels must be from a non-University Park location. - C. Procedures for Establishing Review Committees - 1.
-Members of review committees shall be selected according to procedures approved by the faculty of the respective unit and by the appropriate academic administrator.
+For faculty members at non-University Park locations whose tenure is at a University Park college, at least one member of the review committee at both the department and college levels must be from a non-University Park location.

+C. Procedures for Establishing Review Committees

+- 1. Members of review committees shall be selected according to procedures approved by the faculty of the respective unit and by the appropriate academic administrator.
 Only tenured and tenure-line faculty are eligible to vote for members of all promotion and tenure committees. - 2.
-If a campus or an academic department does not have at least three faculty members who are eligible to serve on a review committee, faculty members in related fields from other campuses or academic departments shall be appointed by the campus chancellor or the department head, respectively, to serve on the committee.
+If a campus or an academic department does not have at least three faculty members who are eligible to serve on a review committee, faculty members in related fields from other campuses or academic departments shall be appointed by the campus chancellor or the department head, respectively, to serve on the committee. - 3.
+When it is not possible to constitute a department committee with faculty of higher rank, the first priority in constituting a review committee shall be to add faculty of a higher rank from a similar discipline within the candidate's college. - 4.
+If the academic administrator must go beyond the candidate's college to constitute a review committee, approval for such action is required from the Executive Vice President and Provost.